Coherent-Partners/spark-ts-sdk/docs/readme.md

 - folder => `my folder` (when encoded => `my%20folder`)
 - service => `my service` (when encoded => `my%20service`)

-can be tricky if they are URL encoded.
-See in the example below how the URI loccator formed by these identifiers can be used in different contexts:
+can be tricky if they are URL-encoded.
+See in the example below how the URI locator formed by these identifiers can be used in different contexts:

 ```ts